CatChen/eslint-suggestion-action/README.md

 The default value is `${{ github.token }}`, which is the GitHub token generated for this workflow.
 You can [create a different token with a different set of permissions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and use it here as well.

+### `fail-check`

+This option determines whether the GitHub Workflow should fail if there's any ESLint issue.
+The default value is `false`.

 ## FAQ

 ### What is the difference between a fix and a suggestion in ESLint?